 This online program created by Liang Dehua focuses on the traditional Yang-family “Four sticking spears” training, helping you recognize the importance of Taiji spear training and develop authentic Taiji weapon skills through its structured syllabus.
-You will learn the solo and partner spear training exercises and specific practices using the long pole to develop Gong Li and increase your internal power.
+In addition, you will learn the solo and partner spear training exercises and specific practices using the long pole to develop Gong Li and increase your internal power.

 Alongside the empty hand forms, weapon training was an essential part of Yang-family Taiji.
 Both Yang Luchan and Yang Banhou were famous for their spear skills and nicknamed “Yang the invincible.”

 Initially, the Yang-family Taiji spear training contained two sets, the “Thirteen big spear” (十三大槍) and the “Twenty-four flower spear” (二十四式.)
-In Yong Nian, China (Yang Luchan’s hometown), the “Thirteen big spear” is still trained.
-The movements are also recorded in Li Yuyi’s manual, meaning that these sets are the original spear sets of the Yang-family.
+In Yong Nian, China (Yang Luchan’s hometown), the “Thirteen big spears” is still trained.
+The movements are also recorded in Li Yuyi’s manual, meaning that these sets are the original spear sets of the Yang family.
 Later, the Yang-family added their Taiji principles and created the “Thirteen Taiji sticking spear” two-person person training comprising the following methods.